Skip to Main Content

 Sometimes an author of a book, article or website will mention another person’s work by using a quotation or paraphrased idea from that source.
 The work that is mentioned in the article you are reading is called the primary (or original) source.
 The article you are reading is called the secondary source.

-For example, the Kirkey article you are reading includes a quotation by Smith that you would like to include in your essay.
-The basic rule is that in both your Works Cited list and in-text citation you will still cite Kirkey.
-Smith does not appear in your Works Cited list.
-For the in-text citation you cite Kirkey and add the words “qtd. in” at the beginning of your in-text citation.
+For example, the book by Sorensen and van Dyk that you are reading includes a quotation by Joseph, which you would like to include in your essay.
+The basic rule is that in both your Works Cited list and in-text citation you will still cite Sorensen and van Dyk.
+Joseph does not appear in your Works Cited list.
+For the in-text citation you cite Sorensen and van Dyk and add the words “qtd. in” at the beginning of your in-text citation.

 Examples of in-text citations: